 Evaluates the general condition of the property, hundreds of items on each house, from the foundation to the roof, inside and out.
 This helps identify defects or adverse conditions that could significantly impact the property value, and if needed, alerts you to any situations where a specialist may be required to make repairs or evaluate more specific hazards.

 - Wood Destroying Organism

 - Sprinklers, pool, gutters,

 Also known as the ‘Insurance Quote’ inspection.
 Once a home reaches a certain age, many insurance carriers would like to take a peek at the four main sources of insurance claims: the roof, plumbing, electrical, and HVAC

 Will assess the physical condition while giving a projection of the remaining life expectancy & repairs that may be needed.
 Inspectors should identify cracks, rust stains, soil loss, erosion, corroded tie rods, or deteriorating rebar that can affect the integrity of the wall and can compromise the strength, performance, and life expectancy.
 Insurance rarely covers seawalls and they are very costly to replace.

-Termite (Wood-Destroying Organism) Inspections:
+Termite (Wood-Destroying Organism) Inspections

 Include dry wood termites, subterranean termites, Formosan termites, as well as several types of beetles.
 Inspectors will provide a WDO Certificate for mortgage or other reasons.

-Visual & lab-tested examination of a home’s environment to determine if a home presently has mold.
+A mold inspection is a visual & lab-tested examination of a home’s environment to determine if a home presently has mold.
 Includes sampling the air, identifying any areas of moisture intrusion, inspecting for non-visible mold, evaluating any existing mold or mildew damage in the home, and obtaining a detailed lab result for each sample taken; this will provide you with clear information regarding the types of mold found and potential toxicity.